HomeschoolWebWorks/website/README.md

 Some notes:

-This project is build on SASS and Compass.
+This project is built on SASS and Compass.
 Please learn some more about these by either asking Google or Micaiah BEFORE you delve into the code.
 *Micaiah

 ---------- INFO ---------- Hello group!
 This is just some info for you on what I am doing here.